cosmos72/gomacro/doc/generics.md

 the partial and full specialization rules described above are Turing complete just like C++ templates.

-The reason is: partial and full specializations are a compile-time `if`, instantiating a template from another one is a compile-time `while`, and compile-time computation on integers can be implemented with `len()` on array types.
+The reason is:
+* partial and full specializations are a compile-time `if`
+* instantiating a template from inside another one is a compile-time `while`
+* compile-time computation on integers can be implemented with normal arithmetics, plus `len()` on array types or pointer-to-array types.

 For example, this is a compile-time computation of fibonacci numbers using the rules proposed above: